 Add in the bok choy, udon noodles and turkey and let it cook for 1 minute.

-Turn off the heat, pour in the sesame oil.
+Turn off the heat, and add ½ teaspoon sesame oil.

 Pour everything into a bowl, top it with green onions and enjoy!